Speed restrictions and limits

 A four knot speed restriction applies:

-A four knot speed restriction also applies to all personal water craft, often known by other names such as as jet-ski or wave runner, within 200 metres of the metropolitan shoreline.
+A four knot speed restriction also applies to all personal water craft, (jet-ski or wave runner), within 200 metres of the metropolitan shoreline.
 This includes restrictions between Outer Harbor southern breakwater, the southern end of Sellicks Beach and the backwaters of the River Murray - unless zoned otherwise.

 Similar restrictions apply to beachfront areas in many popular swimming and tourist beaches.
 These areas are generally well signposted, but check with the local council about speed restrictions that may apply wherever you intend to operate a personal water craft.

 A 10 knot speed restriction applies while a boat, not a personal water craft, is being operated by an unlicensed person - minimum age 12 years with a licensed person in charge.
 A personal water craft may only be operated by an unlicensed person as part of a small vessel hire and drive business that have been licensed by the Department for Transport, Energy and Infrastructure.